-\begin{videnv} {Example of collective behavior in a group of 5 DLI agents, \textit{without any retraining}.
+\paragraph*{Video~S3.} Example of collective behaviour in a group of 5 DLI agents, \textit{without any retraining}.
 For a given focal agent, we compute the predicted acceleration and noise which would be produced by each of the 4 other agents.
-Following~\cite{lei2020computational}, we define the two most influential neighbors as the neighbors leading to the two highest predicted accelerations.
-Ultimately, the focal fish speed and position are updated according to equations (\ref{eq:stoch_accel}-\ref{eq:motion_eqs2}), using the sum of these two highest accelerations and the average predicted noise.
+Following~\cite{lei2020computational}, we define the two most influential neighbours as the neighbours leading to the two highest predicted accelerations.
+Ultimately, the focal fish speed and position are updated according to Eqs.~(9-11), using the sum of these two highest accelerations and the average predicted noise.
 This video illustrates the fact that, although the DLI was only trained to mimic the social interactions between pairs of fish, it produces cohesive and aligned trajectories for 5 agents, in good qualitative agreement with corresponding trajectories for 5 rummy-nose tetra ~\cite{lei2020computational}.
-In the future, we will address the quantitative comparison between long-term trajectories for groups of DLI agents and real fish, in particular, in connection to our robotic platform~\cite{papaspyros2019bidirectional, bonnet2016infiltrating, bonnet2018closed}.
-The video can be downloaded at \url{https://github.com/epfl-mobots/ncs_preddl_2023/raw/main/Videos/SI_Video4.mp4}.} \end{videnv}
+In the future, we will address the quantitative comparison between long-term trajectories for groups of DLI agents and real fish, in particular, in connection to our robotic platform~\cite{papaspyros2023biohybrid}.
+The video can be downloaded at \url{https://github.com/epfl-mobots/preddl_2023/tree/v1.0.5/Videos/S3_Video.mp4}.